Neurofibroma

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves transmit information (such as temperature, pressure, and pain) between your brain and your body.
 Nerves are found throughout your body.
 Some nerves are very small (like those just under the surface of the skin) while others are very large (like those that go to muscles).

-Patients with the genetic syndrome neurofibromatosis type 1 (NF1) are at high risk for developing multiple neurofibromas.
-Neurofibromas that develop in patients with NF1 are also more likely to change over time into a type of cancer.
-Pathologists describe this as a transformation.
-The most common type of cancer to arise from a neurofibroma in a patient with NF1 is called a malignant peripheral nerve sheath tumour.
+At present, doctors do not know what causes a neurofibroma.
+However, it is well-established that people with the genetic syndrome neurofibromatosis type 1 (NF1) are at higher risk of developing multiple neurofibromas throughout their lifetime.
+Neurofibromas associated with NF1 are also more likely to change over time into a type of cancer called a malignant peripheral nerve sheath tumour (MPNST).

 How do pathologists make this diagnosis?